Solar Activity 24-Hour Summary

 Solar Activity

-Forecast: The greater than 2 MeV electron flux is expected to continue at normal to moderate levels over 11-13 May, and the greater than 10 MeV proton flux is expected to persist at background levels through 13 May.
+Forecast: The greater than 2 MeV electron flux is expected to be at normal to moderate levels through 04 July.
+The greater than 10 MeV proton flux is expected to continue at background levels through 04 July.

 Solar Wind